yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 are all pre-assigned to teams, so there's no weed-out or team selection process.
 Instead, the starting class is divided into smaller teams, each of which works on a mini-project for a few weeks to get more familiar with the company's tools, systems, and products.
-After the project is done, the teams are disbanded and people begin onboarding with their real, assigned teams.
+After the project is done, the project teams are disbanded and people begin onboarding with their assigned, long-term teams.

 I went through a process like this when I started at Stripe- they called it "dev/start", and it took around 5 weeks.
 I've heard of other companies having